10Duke/10duke-dotnet-client/Tenduke.Client/README.md

 - Querying user info
 - Checking and consuming licenses
+- Checking end-user permissions
 - Releasing consumed licenses
-- Checking end-user permissions

 ## Installation

-The client library is available as a https://www.nuget.org/packages/Tenduke.Client/[NuGet package].
+The client library is available as a [NuGet package](https://www.nuget.org/packages/Tenduke.Client/).
 An example for installing the client library using NuGet Package Manager:

 ### Installation with dotnet cli